edited by Luke Wayne

 The first thing about sharing the gospel with anyone is to remember that you are talking to a person, not an object.
 Always ask questions when talking to a Hindu.
-Do not tell a Hindu what he or she believes since Hinduism is an extremely diverse religion with each individual having a different expression of Hinduism belief and practice.
+Do not tell a Hindu what he or she believes since Hinduism is an extremely diverse religion with each individual having a different expression of Hindu belief and practice.
 Instead, let him or her tell you what they believe.
 As a result of listening, do not witness out of a sense of duty or anxiety, but of loving compassion for the Hindu people.

 2. Care for them.